bauer-alex/fuzzyclara/paper/paper.md

 # Summary

-Cluster analysis identifies optimal groupings of observations that share similar characteristics.
+Cluster analysis identifies groupings of observations that share similar characteristics.
-One popular approach is to use medoid-based methods where each cluster center is represented by one *typical* observation [@kaufman_rousseeuw_2005].
+One popular approach are medoid-based methods where each cluster center is represented by one *typical* observation [@kaufman_rousseeuw_2005].
 The R package `fuzzyclara` makes a wide range of clustering algorithms conveniently available.
-It not only covers classical *hard clustering* methods (where one observation belongs to exactly one cluster) and alternative *fuzzy clustering* methods (where the characteristics of each observation are shaped by its partial membership to different clusters), but specifically also implements the option to combine such algorithms with subsampling-based estimation techniques to make the estimation on large data feasible.
+It covers classical *hard clustering* methods (where one observation belongs to exactly one cluster) and alternative *fuzzy clustering* methods (where each observation is shaped by its partial membership to different clusters), and further implements the option to combine such algorithms with subsampling-based estimation techniques to make the estimation on large data feasible.
 The package additionally provides convenience functionalities and visualization techniques to cover the whole workflow for real-world clustering applications.